 Increased flexibility and range of motion

-- However, reasons for stretching ususally go much deeper than this.
+- However, reasons for stretching usually go much deeper than this.
 For example, why do you want to increase your flexibility?

 - Stretching has been used in the warm-up process for many years.
 It is thought that having flexible muscles can prevent acute injuries by gently stretching the muscle through its range before exercise.

-Delayed Onset Muscle Soreness (DOMS) occurs 24-48 hours after exercise.
+- Delayed Onset Muscle Soreness (DOMS) occurs 24-48 hours after exercise.
 It is thought to be due to microscopic tears in the muscle.

 - A good example is the chest muscles becoming shortened in people who slouch over a computer for long periods.

 Improving sporting performance